HaemishM/git-hooks-nodejs/README.md

 #git-hooks-nodjs
-Node.js applicatino with Husky and Commitlint
+Node.js application with Husky and Commitlint

-Testing, linting and verification of the Commit message using automated Git Hooks with the help of Husky, Commitlint and lint-staged NPM packages liike
+Testing, linting and verification of the Commit message using automated Git Hooks with the help of Husky, Commitlint and lint-staged NPM packages